EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 On a AED 1.5M mortgage a good broker can save AED 20,000 to AED 40,000 in the first five years.
 How brokers are paid, what concessions they unlock, RERA regulation, and the five questions to ask before signing.

-Best mortgage UAE 2026: our picks for May
+Best mortgage UAE: our top five picks

 Rent or buy in Dubai?
 The 2026 comparison with real numbers